What is the Local Plan?

 SEFTON NEIGHBOURHOOD PLANS

-Sefton Council 'made' (adopted) the Lydiate and Maghull Neighbourhood Plans at the meeting of the Council on Thursday 24th January 2019.
-They now form part of Sefton's development plan, and together with the Sefton Local Plan (2017) and Waste Local Plan (2013), are the primary considerations in determining planning applications within the Parishes of Lydiate and Maghull.
+Sefton Council 'made' (adopted) the Lydiate and Maghull Neighbourhood Plans at the meeting of the Council on Thursday 24th January 2019 and ‘made’ (adopted) the Formby and Little Altcar Neighbourhood Plan at the meeting of the Council on 21st November 2019.
+These Neighbourhood Plans now form part of Sefton's development plan.
+Together with the Sefton Local Plan (2017) and Waste Local Plan (2013), they are the primary considerations in determining planning applications within the Parishes of Formby, Little Altcar, Lydiate and Maghull.

 The Neighbourhood Plan Documents are: